ccoenraets/salesforce1-app-tutorial/create-mobile-layout.md

 1. In the menu, tap **Expenses** under **Recent**

-1. Tap an expense in the list to see the details screen
+1. Tap an expense in the list to see the details

 1. Swipe up to hide the record highlights header